Fishing Holidays at Hidden River Cabins

 Salmon and Trout Angling

-When renting a £20 rod from us we provide the rod, line and spinner.
+When renting a £20 rod from us we provide the rod, line and spinner to make your fishing holidays stress free.
 Bait can be bought from nearby Carlisle at Geof Wilson’s.
 Alternatively, you can always dig for worms on the river bed to keep the bait fresh.
 Fishing can also be fun for the kids, we provide nets in the cabins to help the adults reel in their fish.
 Please take care when walking and fishing.
 The river can sometimes be in flood and is very dangerous at this time.
 The rocks can also be slippy underfoot.
 The river can also be very dangerous and fast flowing.

 Please contact us to discuss your holiday.
 We are happy to help with any queries you may have.